Cognigy/Documentation/docs/insights/dashboards/engagement.md

 ### Containment Rate

+Displays containment rate.
 The containment rate is calculated by the ratio of sessions without any handover to all sessions.

 Source table: